didriknielsen/survae_flows/README.md

 #### Example 3: Multi-Scale Augmented Flow

-It is straightforward to implement e.g. dequantization, augmentation and multi-scale architectures using **surjective transformations**.
+We can implement e.g. dequantization, augmentation and multi-scale flows using **surjective transformations**.
 Here, we use these layers in a *multi-scale augmented flow* for (3,32,32) images such as CIFAR-10.

 Notice that this makes use of 3 types of surjective layers: